appscode/blog/content/post/filter-panopticon-metrics-by-ns/index.md

 Pros:
 - Panopticon will only generate metrics for the resources in the selected namespaces.
 Other resource metrics are entirely skipped from Panopticon.
 - Prometheus can't scrape other namespaces metrics as they are not generated.
-- Metrics collection only from the desired namespaces becomes possible.
+- This can be used to expose only **Rancher project specific metrics** to the project Prometheus server.

 Cons:
 - As Panopticon only collects metrics from resources in the selected namespaces, resource metrics from other namespace is skipped.
 - Users can not collect those metrics without changing the configuration.
-To collect metrics from other namespaces, users have to add a label to the namespace object according to namespaceSelector or upgrade helm installation with updated namespaceSelector.
+To collect metrics from other namespaces, users have to add a label to the namespace object according to `namespaceSelector`, upgrade helm installation with updated `namespaceSelector` or deploy Panopticon separetely using a different `namespaceSelector`.

 ## Filter metrics using Prometheus Service Monitor